brguamanc/code-challenge/README.md

-# Challenge Typescript
+# Code Challenge Typescript

-Hello, this is my solution for the challenge meeting the requested parameters.
+Hello, this is my solution for the code challenge meeting the requested parameters.
 For this project ts-node and jest were used for unit testing.